pudy248/NoitaChestFinder/README.md

 # pudy248's Chest Loot Searcher
 DISCLAIMER: There are a few bugs in the Wang tiler worldgen, which makes this program only correct ~60-70% of the time.
 If a seed doesn't have a chest at the reported position, try another seed.
 Sometimes it can take a few attempts.

+DISCLAIMER 2: Noita rounds numbers to 6 significant figures!
+This means chest RNG just **doesn't work** correctly after ~27 parallel worlds, since the position used for RNG is different than the position the chest spawned on!
+Don't check chests >27 PWs out expecting accurate contents!
+Moreover, in far parallel worlds, chests often don't even spawn!.
+Using `-p` > 27 is **not** recommended for this reason!

 ## Installation
 Simply download and extract the latest release and open a command prompt in the folder.
 Make sure CUDA and .NET are installed on your system.
 Then, in a command prompt, type in GCFinder followed by your desired options.